-Ensure that the relevant OAuth parameters are included in the configuration file.
-For example, the following line imports the relevant parameters from a file named oauth.cfg.
-This file is generated by the OAuth configuration tool that is supplied with the connector (see Install Microsoft Teams Connector, on page 15).
+5. Ensure that the relevant OAuth parameters are included in the task.
+For example, the following imports the relevant parameters from a file named oauth.cfg.
+This file is generated by the OAuth configuration tool that is supplied with the connector.